Questions might be shared on social media.

 For gouache, I use Winsor & Newton Designers Gouache (Permanent White, Permanent Yellow Deep, Winsor Red, Winsor Green) and ShinHan Professional Designers Gouache (Ivory Black, Ultramarine Deep.)

-Occasinally, when I need brighter purples, yellows, greens, or cyans, I use Winsor & Newton Designers Gouache - Quinacridone Magenta, Schmincke Horadam Gouache - Vanadium Yellow, and Holbein Artists' Gouache - Primary Cyan.
+Occasinally, when I need brighter purples, yellows, greens, or cyans, I use Winsor & Newton Designers Gouache - Quinacridone Magenta, Schmincke Horadam Artist Gouache - Vanadium Yellow, and Holbein Artists' Gouache - Primary Cyan.

 For brushes, I use Princeton Real Value Brush Set - 9144, White Taklon, Short Handle, Set of 5.
 I also cut down a #2 round brush to have a wide base but narrow tip so I could do thin lines.
 You could buy a dedicated liner brush, though.